KyleXelamy/Yudee-GPT/README.md

 ## Getting Started

-To run the Kyle-GPT chat application locally:
+To run the Yudi chat application locally:

 1. Clone this repository:
    ```